-Every mother who gives birth in Los Angeles places her trust in the doctors and nurses attending her.
-This team is supposed to watch carefully for any sign of fetal distress, perform the right procedure at the right time, and be responsible with the use of tools like forceps and vacuums—as well as C-sections.
-Unfortunately, every year there are new incidents of doctors or nurses using the wrong procedure or ignoring signs of fetal distress altogether.
+Unfortunately, every year in Los Angeles there are new incidents of doctors or nurses using the wrong procedure or ignoring signs of fetal distress.
 This results in injuries to the baby, injuries to the mother, or lifelong disabilities.
 It can even cost a child’s life.

-If you have suffered from a birth injury or mistake during delivery, you have legal protection you can turn to.
-The law recognizes that you face not only a difficult emotional time, but financial strain as well.
-You may have a right to recover all of the costs of the birth injury and any long-term care—as well as money for the personal toll it has taken on you.
+If you have suffered from a birth injury or mistake during delivery, you have legal protections.
+You may have a right to recover all of the costs of the birth injury and any long-term care, as well as money for the personal toll it has taken on you.
 At Simmrin Law, our attorneys will work to get you the money you need after a birth injury.

 Doctors will offer many reasons why a birth injury occurs.
 Some of the most common include: